 For a year, talks have been underway to strike a new pay deal between the college and 36 faculty members.
 The existing contract expired last June, the college budgeted on hopes it would have a cost-saving deal in place, and faculty members are guarding their pay and their workload.

 Tensions are mounting.
 Mediation sessions haven’t worked.
 The faculty is drumming up community support.
-Last week, college officials put six bodies on that railroad track, announcing that the budget troubles mean six faculty members could lose . . .
+Last week, college officials put six bodies on that railroad track, announcing that the budget troubles mean six faculty members could lose their jobs.

 Both sides profess great concern for the college and for the students.
 That’s where the attention should be.
 But anytime an argument drags on, both sides tend to dig in harder.
 The goal becomes to win, regardless the cost.

 At this point, the college is poised to simply impose a contract on the faculty.
 The instructors can accept it – unlikely – or they can go on strike.

 That should not happen.
 For Malheur County, the cost of such a train wreck is too high.
 Students will suffer.
 The college will suffer, sustaining damage to its efforts to turn around dropping enrollment by recruiting more students.
 The community will suffer, a vital institution mired in a labor battle.
 And relations in the college community and the broader community also will suffer, with harm and anger that could take years to heal.